django/django/docs/getting-started.rst

 and handles them in a separate process.
 You can pass ``-v 2`` to ``runworker`` if you want to see logging as it runs the consumers.

+If Django in debug mode(`DEBUG=True`), it'll serve static files as Django default behavior.

 Persisting Data
 ---------------